FernandesMF/FernandesMF/README.md

 I'm Mário Fernandes (he/his), I am a physicist and also a developer.

-I currently work as a Software Engineer at Red Hat, and I recently finished my PhD in Quantum Information/Computation.
+I currently work as a Software Engineer at Red Hat, and I finished my PhD in Quantum Information/Computation back in 2022.

 See you around!